Answers to Frequently Asked Questions: NIGMS Undergraduate and Predoctoral Cross-Disciplinary NRSA Training Programs (T32/T34)

 • Transition into and complete biomedical, research-focused higher degree programs (such as Ph.D. or M.D./Ph.D.).

-Bridges to the Doctorate (T32)The goal of the Bridges to the Doctorate Research Training Program is to promote broad participation in the biomedical research workforce by strengthening research training environments and expanding the pool of well-trained master’s students who transition to and complete biomedical Ph.Ds. relevant to the NIGMS mission.
+Bridges to the Doctorate (T32)To promote broad participation in the biomedical research workforce by strengthening research training environments and expanding the pool of well-trained master’s students who transition to and complete biomedical Ph.Ds. relevant to the NIGMS mission.

 Graduate Research Training Initiative for Student Enhancement (G-RISE) (T32)